And390/planlist.js/README.md

 planlist.js
 ===========
-Planlist.js is a simple script that allows you to easily make a plan lists in html.
+Planlist.js is a simple script that allows you to easily format todo lists in HTML.
 Like this:
 ![Plan](https://cloud.githubusercontent.com/assets/10376308/7114271/896bccaa-e1e4-11e4-913b-b60d94bc2a89.png)

-It displays from this HTML:
+The source HTML:
 ```html
 <div class="make_plan">
     + think over the idea